-- the ability to re-forecast in a context of uncertainty, - the apprehension of the level of risk associated with these forecasts, and consequently the calibration that any risk premium will affect them.
+- the ability to re-forecast in a context of uncertainty; - the uncertainty over the level of risk associated with these forecasts, and to what extent any risk premium should be applied when using them as a basis for valuation.

-Despite these difficulties, not all valuation exercises can be postponed in the expectation that a business will soon gain visibility of when a crisis will end.
-And, in fact, some valuation exercises can have major knock-on effects: for example, the impairment tests on goodwill, for which impairment losses recognised by companies are irreversible.
+Not all valuation exercises can be postponed until a business gains visibility of when a crisis will end.
+On the contrary, the performance of some valuation exercises can have major knock-on effects: for example, impairment tests on goodwill, for which impairment losses are recognised by companies are irreversible.

-After recalling the main principles to be observed, depending on the context of the valuation, and the first actions and checks to perform, this document will focus on analysing in more detail the market-based methods, notably multiple approaches.
-In doing so, the study will connect these methods with income approaches (DCF3), and will highlight a number of risks and pitfalls when implementing valuation processes in a context of crisis.
+This document will focus on analysing in more detail market-based methods of valuation, notably multiple of earnings approaches.
+In doing so, the study will connect these methods with income approaches (DCF3) and will highlight a number of risks and pitfalls to be aware of when implementing valuation processes in a context of crisis.

 Finally, in the course of the study, a general approach will emerge aimed at interpreting market developments in the form of a configurable model4 of the effects of the crisis.
-This configurable model should increase understanding of the impairments of financial markets in times of crisis, while helping a business and its team learn what model presents a suitable course of action for them.
+This configurable model could help to increase understanding of the decreases in the performance of financial markets in times of crisis, while helping businesses take a suitable course of action when forecasting during these times.